-Pharmacy retailer CVS offers everything from flu vaccines and beauty products to home cleaning products and passport photos.
+Pharmacy retailer CVS offers everything from COVID-19 vaccines and beauty products to home cleaning products and passport photos.
 The company has tried to differentiate itself from other drugstores with an emphasis on health and medical care.

-|What CVS Is Worth|
+|What CVS Is Worth||Financials|

-|CVS Share Price, 52-Week Range||$60.14-$84.00|
+|CVS Share Price, 52-Week Range||$68.02 – $111.25|

 CVS’s Net Worth

-CVS Net Worth: $152.2B
+CVS Net Worth: $247.55 Billion

 Although market cap gives you a sense of what the market values a company at, the number is based on hundreds of factors, big and small, that boil down to market volatility.

-Based on CVS’s revenue and profits from the last three years, CVS is worth just over $150 billion.
+Based on CVS’s revenue and profits from the last three years, CVS is worth over $247 billion.

-CVS Expands Beyond Pharmacies With Aetna Merger
+CVS Expands Beyond Pharmacies

 CVS History and Investors

 CVS stands for Consumer Value Stores, the name it started using a year after its 1963 founding by brothers Stanley and Sidney Goldstein and their partner Ralph Hoagland.
-One of the company’s notable milestones occurred in 2001, when it became first national pharmacy retailer to offer its customers a loyalty program.
+One of the company’s notable milestones occurred in 2001 when it became the first national pharmacy retailer to offer its customers a loyalty program.

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
 Income value is established by taking the average of the revenue from the last three full fiscal years, 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.